 b.
 Provide each student who scores below Educational Functioning Level (EFL) 5 with instruction in reading.

 c.
 Continue instruction in reading as a part of the student’s overall academic and career technical skills training program and conduct follow-up TABE testing until the student achieves EFL 5 or higher on the TABE 11/12.

 d.
 Consult Appendices 301 and 305 for exceptions that apply to students with cognitive disabilities, and specific requirements for TABE test administration.

 e.
 Determine where targeted training in reading will take place, for example, in separate reading courses, high school equivalency classes, high school courses, or through applied academic skills training in career technical skills programs.

-g.
-Provide reading instruction and TABE testing for students at centers in Puerto Rico as follows:
+h.
+Provide reading instruction and TABE testing for students as follows:

-1. Administer follow-up TABE testing for students who test below 760 on the TABE Español.
+1. Administer follow-up TABE testing for students at Puerto Rico centers who test at EFL 4 or below on the TABE Español.
 (Initial Test Level – E-M; follow-up – Level M).

 1. Administer the TABE within the first 90 days on center to Limited English Proficiency (LEP) students who test at the “Beginning ESL Literacy Level” as specified in the “National Reporting System for Adult Education (U.S. Department of Education): Test Benchmarks for Educational Functioning Levels” (see Appendix 201).

-3. Adhere to the protocols specified in Appendix 301, Tests of Adult Basic Education (TABE®) Requirements and Instructions, used for disabled students who require paper-based tests to guarantee testing security and validity.
+2. Adhere to the protocols specified in Appendix 301, Tests of Adult Basic Education (TABE®) Requirements and Instructions, for students with disabilities.

 a.
 Ensure all students’ test results and progress are documented and recorded using the automated Student Testing System (STS) of the Center Information System (CIS).